-- In this study, argon molecules might also be derived from secondary minerals in cracks and embedded detrital minerals (e.g., mica from host rock).
-This interpretation aligns with the observation that the homogenization temperatures of fluid inclusions within the quartz veins are below the closure temperature for argon in detrital minerals.
-Under such conditions, the expected maximum apparent ages from K-bearing detrital minerals would correspond to pre-Variscan periods, reflecting the maximum apparent age of the deposits hosting the quartz veins, although the obtained maximum apparent ages are significantly younger in this study.
-Therefore, we infer that detrital minerals do not significantly contribute to the 40Ar^{} signals. - To summarise, during the first stages (until the ~20th analysis steps) of the stepwise vacuo crushing, gases are likely released only from fluid inclusions (secondary and pseudo-secondary, as is also observed for fluid inclusion in garnets (Qiu and Wijbrans, 2006, 2008)).
-Huseynov et al. (2024) demonstrated that a significant amount of fluid inclusion water can be extracted from these samples by a single crushing step using a spindle crusher.
+al. (2024) demonstrated that a significant amount of fluid inclusion water can be extracted from these samples by a single crushing step using a spindle crusher.
 In this study, throughout the crushing process, the total amount of argon released steadily increases (Fig. 6).
-In the latter stages of the experiment (from the 20th analyzing steps), the substantial release of 39Ar_K isotopes may originate as follows: - a) The gas release only from the small-sized fluid inclusions (i.e., $<5 \mu m$ pseudo-secondary) until the last stage of the experiment (~40-50th analyzing step) and then in the last stage (after the 50th step) from solid-phase K-bearing minerals and/or crystal lattice, which corresponds to the end of the "early converging section" in some samples.
-As K/Cl > 1 after (the 20th analyzing step), the low peak (~1080 cm-1) in Raman spectroscopy may correspond to a K-related component (e.g., K2CO3) from fluid inclusions. - b) The significant release of 39Ar_K isotopes in the mid-to later stages of the experiment may be related to the presence of noncrushed, small-sized fluid inclusions ($<5 \mu$ m) together with K-bearing mineral inclusions in the samples and/or 40Ar^{} from the crystal lattice under the condition that low peak in ~1080 cm-1 from Raman spectroscopy belongs to the epoxy background of the quartz grain.
+In the latter stages of the experiment (from the 20th analysing steps), the substantial release of 39Ar_K isotopes may originate as follows:

+- a.
+The gas release only from the small-sized fluid inclusions (i.e. < 5 μm pseudo-secondary) until the last stage of the experiment (~40-50th analysing step) and then in the last stage (after the 50th step) from solid-phase K-bearing minerals and/or crystal lattice, which corresponds to the end of the early converging section in some samples.
+As K / Cl > 1 after (the 20th analysing step), the low peak (~1080 cm-1) in Raman spectroscopy may correspond to a K-related component (e.g. K2CO3) from fluid inclusions. - b.
+The significant release of ${}^{39}\text{Ar}{\text{K}}$ isotopes in the middle to later stages of the experiment may be related to the presence of non-crushed, small-sized fluid inclusions (< 5 μm) together with K-bearing mineral inclusions in the samples and/or 40Ar from the crystal lattice under the condition that the low peak in $\sim 1080 \, {\rm cm}^{-1}$ from Raman spectroscopy belongs to the epoxy background of the quartz grain.
 The contribution of crushing-induced degassing K-bearing mineral inclusions is also corroborated by EPMA data, and the presence of K in the lattice cannot be ruled out for the Rursee samples.

-399 4.3 Age spectra and isochrons
+4.3 Age spectra and isochrons

-400 As aforementioned, the distribution of argon isotopes (Fig. 6) indicates that ${}^{39}Ar_K$ is derived from distinct sources, likely 401 mineral inclusions and/or eventually crystal lattice rather than fluid inclusions in particular in the later phase of the experiment, 402 which was used for the age determinations.
-These potential sources of K, including fluid and mineral inclusions and/or crystal 403 lattice, may all contribute to the variability observed in the age spectra derived from the different samples.
-Due to the presence of 40 Ar_E from the fluid inclusions, the initial analytical stages of the analyses yield anomalously high apparent ages in the first 404 part of their age spectra (Fig. 4).
-Some samples (Rursee 3 BPV, Rursee 5 BNV, and Rursee 6 BPV) show an "early converging 405 section" in the first part of the experiment.
-The "early converging section" effect occurs between the 20th and 30th analyzing 406 407 steps, which may be associated with sudden changes in K/Cl ratios (Fig. 7).
-These sudden changes may be due to the sharp 408 transition from fluid state reservoirs (e.g., small-sized fluid inclusions) to solid-state reservoirs (e.g., K-bearing mineral inclusions).
-However, it does not occur in the second group of quartz samples (Rursee 1b BNV, Rursee 2 BPV, Rursee 4 409 BPV), revealing smooth transitions from fluid to solid states of ${}^{39}Ar{K}$ reservoirs.
-The transition for the Rursee 2.1 BNV is 410 neither abrupt like for the first group samples nor smooth as for the second group samples; hence, the impact of the "early 411 412 converging section" is minimal.
+As mentioned previously, the distribution of argon isotopes (Fig. 6) indicates that ${}^{39}\text{Ar}{\text{K}}$ is derived from distinct sources, likely mineral inclusions and/or eventually crystal lattice rather than fluid inclusions in particular in the later phase of the experiment, which was used for the age determinations.
+These potential sources of K, including fluid and mineral inclusions and/or crystal lattice, may all contribute to the variability observed in the age spectra derived from the different samples.
+Due to the presence of ${}^{40}Ar_E$ from the fluid inclusions, the initial analytical stages of the analyses yield anomalously high apparent ages in the first part of their age spectra (Fig. 4).
+Some samples (Rursee 3 BPV, Rursee 5 BNV, and Rursee 6 BPV) show an early converging section in the first part of the experiment.
+The early converging section effect occurs between the 20th and 30th analysing steps, which may be associated with sudden changes in K / Cl ratios (Fig. 7).
+These sudden changes may be due to the sharp transition from fluid-state reservoirs (e.g. small-sized fluid inclusions) to solid-state reservoirs (e.g. K-bearing mineral inclusions).
+However, it does not occur in the second group of quartz samples (Rursee 1b BNV, Rursee 2 BPV, Rursee 4 BPV), revealing smooth transitions from fluid to solid states of 39Ar_K reservoirs.
+The transition for the Rursee 2.1 BNV is neither abrupt as for the first group samples nor smooth as for the second group samples; hence, the impact of the early converging section is minimal.